App version: 0.1.0

 The Servicemembers Civil Relief Act (SCRA)

 The Servicemembers Civil Relief Act (SCRA) helps make your loans more manageable while you’re serving on active duty.
-It can reduce the interest rate on any loans you took out before enlisting to 6%.
-This includes student loans, car loans, mortgages, and even credit cards.
+The maximum interest rate that may be charged on an eligible Direct Loan or FFEL Program loan is 6% during the period of the servicemember's qualifying military service.
 Although the SCRA doesn’t forgive your student loans, it can reduce the amount of interest your loans accrue while you’re serving in the military.

 Eligibility for SCRA

 To be eligible for this 6% interest rate cap, you must have borrowed your loans before you enlisted.
-Plus, these loans must have originated on or after 8/14/08.
 Both primary borrowers and cosigners can qualify as long as the servicemember is on active duty.

 How to Apply for SCRA